habanoz/tech-feed/_posts/2024-08-09-Minhash-implementation-python.md

 Here `heapify` and `heappushpop` are standard library functions provided by python.
 While it is easy to implement them, in fact there is no need practical benefit of doing so.

-From this point on, if a pair is needed to be stored it is pushed to the list and minimum item is removed from the heap in a single operation that has a `O(LogM)` complexity.
+From this point on, if a pair is needed to be stored, it is pushed to the list and minimum item is removed from the heap in a single operation that has a `O(LogM)` complexity.

 This is the best we can hope for and works well in practice.